JuFisch/mysite/content/post/testing.md

 <b>Migrating Fakes to Tests</b>

 When I first started, I was 'faking' or 'mocking up' a bunch of hard-coded things like hashes of Pushie's channels and sockets, pretend socket objects, and an example message, because PublishHandler will eventually need to refer to those things but I didn't have them implemented yet (most of that info comes from the Web App, which doesn't exist yet.)
-One of the nice things about testing is that I can move all my 'fakes' or examples into the test file.
-It provides an high-level structure to work towards and to keep my code organized: get Pushie.go running just as it would in the live production scenario, and keep fake-out data in the test file.
+As mentioned above, one of the nice things about testing is that I can move all my 'fakes' or examples into the test file.
+It provides an obvious and useful way to keep my code organized: get Pushie.go running just as it would in the live production scenario, and keep fake-out data in the test file.

-One reason this is good is that you can get a better test by changing some of those hard-coded items.
-For example, with Pushie, the fake message now lives in my test file.
+Another reason this is helpful is that you can more rigorously use your tests to *test* because you can change some of the hardcoded data values you're passing.
+Perhaps you've hardcoded something to pass a value of "1."
+You *expect* it to be the same if you pass it "-1," but instead of futzing with your code file, you can alter some of the values in the test file to check those assumptions.  by changing some of those hard-coded items.
+In Pushie's case, the fake message now lives in my test file.
 I can run the test to make sure the message sent by my test request is the same one mirrored back to me by Pushie in it's response, and then I can change the text of the message and run my test again to make sure changing messages don't break my Pushie code.

 <b>fmt.Println Is Your Friend</b>

-Even thought the Go compiler offers a lot of helpful (let's say "helpful," even when it makes you want to scream) information when you've got something wrong in your code, I've found there's still no substitute for adding debugging information to your code and printing it to the screen so you can follow along with the action.
-I use fmt.Println *all* the time (just remember to import "fmt").
+The Go compiler offers a lot of helpful (let's say "helpful;" sometimes it makes you want to scream, but ultimately it is helpful) information when you've got something wrong in your code.
+Even so, I've found there's no substitute for adding debugging information to your code and printing it to the screen so you can follow along with the action.
+I used to code this way in Ruby and Javascript and it's just so informative when you're looking for issues.

+In Go, that command is fmt.Println (this is akin to console.log in javascript or puts in Ruby).
+I use fmt.Println *all* the time - just remember to import "fmt".
 At one point I was printing out the full story of what was going on in Pushie, and all of the variable values, just so I could walk through my terminal output and get a feel for what was happening and why something wasn't working.

 The same holds true when you have tests set up: I just output that much more extra info from Pushie_test.go as I worked from failing to passing tests.
+I'm not sure this is a good practice or not, but I started indicating where the printed line was coming from to make it easier to follow along.
+Any fmt.Println statements in my main code began "Pushie.go says:" and those in the test files were labeled "Pushie_test.go says:..."

 <b>State of Pushie Update</b>

 So what is Pushie actually able to do now?
 Not tons, honestly.
-But I'm excited to have good clean test for PublishHandler that passes.
+But I'm excited to have a good clean test for PublishHandler that passes.
 I want to walk through the code a bit here.
 Here's a peek inside PublishHandler:

 <pre><code>func PublishHandler(w http.ResponseWriter, req *http.Request) {